adeyemi-ogidi/AWS-How-to-Guide/Documents/Script_EC2_with_apache_php_download_S3_non-public/Script_Create_EC2_with_Apache_php_download_from_S3.md

-# How to create EC2 with User Data script such that it downloads from non-public S3 bucket an index.php page and publish it on the web
+# How to create EC2 with User Data script that downloads from non-public S3 bucket an index.php page and publish it on the web

 ## Preliminary checks and attempts